buddies-kwa-kim/buddies-workspace/README.md

 ## Overview

-This is a set of scripts to configure a \*nix computer.
+This is a set of scripts to configure a MacOs or Linux machine.

 It's mostly MacOS but it can also be used to configure WSL on windows.